 Weyl’s elegant solution to the paradoxes obviously makes sense.
 Clearly, inevitably, since one is constantly experiencing the sequence of moments in life, the viewpoint of consciousness is moving through the moments.
-But Weyl is saying that the passage of time and the Now are purely subjective phenomena.
-This is not the effect of the time evolution of physical reality.
-There is no such thing.
-The experience of the time evolution of physical reality arises because of the movement of consciousness, and that is all there is.
+But this is not the effect of the time evolution of physical reality.
+That is the extraordinary discovery arising from relativity.
+The objective worlds is static.
+The world does not happen, it simply is, as Weyl describes.
+This is a purely subjective phenomenon.
+Consciousness is what brings about the effective time evolution of physical reality, as the viewpoint passes into the future.

 … the consciousness in this function does not belong to the world.
 (1934, 1)